 The qualifications, enthusiasm and commitment of the Group's employees make a key contribution to its business success.
 Liebherr's long-term commitment to its employees is in keeping with its tradition as a family-owned company.

 As a high-tech company, Liebherr pursues the goal of making a decisive contribution to shaping technological progress in sectors relevant to the Group.
-Liebherr invested € 592 million in research and development last year.
+Liebherr invested € 586 million in research and development last year.
 The bulk of this was used in the development of new products.
 A large number of joint research projects with universities, other higher education institutions and research institutes were initiated and continued.
+A special area of focus for this research project is the construction site of the future.
+Liebherr is partnering with the Centre Construction Robotics at RWTH Aachen Campus.
+The aim of this partnership is to redesign the construction site of the future and to redevelop digitalisation from the pre-production phase, throughout the added value chain to the semi-automated construction site.
+Opportunities are also being explored in the “Bauen 4.0” (Construction 4.0) project initiated by the German Mechanical Engineering Industry Association (VDMA) which is intended to increase the efficiency and productivity of construction processes through networks and communication.

 The Group has traditionally emphasised the importance of making regular investments in its production facilities and its global distribution and service networks.
-Last year, the Group invested € 756 million, a decrease of 8.8 % or € 73 million compared to last year.
-Offset against this was depreciation of € 541 million.
+Last year, the Group invested € 829 million, an increase of € 51 million compared to last year.
+Offset against this was depreciation of € 513 million.

 This localised approach also makes it possible to identify and assess areas of opportunity efficiently.
 The information gained about market-related and technological developments is used in opportunities management to reach decisions about future areas of business and production processes.
 At the corporate level, the current risk situation is regularly reviewed and the effectiveness of the systems and processes used is assessed.
 The internal audit department monitors compliance with Group guidelines and the implementation of the risk management and internal control systems.